rakutentech/android-miniapp/miniapp/USERGUIDE.md

 - If the device is disconnected from the internet and the device already has a version of the mini app downloaded, then the already downloaded version will be returned.
 - If the host app needs the cached version of the miniapp, set `fromCache` value to `true` will return already downloaded version.

 After calling `MiniAppView.load` and all the "required" manifest permissions have been granted, you will obtain an instance of `MiniAppDisplay` which represents the downloaded mini app.
 You can call `MiniAppDisplay.getMiniAppView` to obtain a `View` for displaying the mini app.
+You will get an instance of `MiniAppSdkException` you any exception happens.

 The following is a simplified example:
 ```kotlin